sarahmurphy86/sarahmurphy86.github.io/README.md

 Once I had a clear idea of who the users were and how I would meet their needs, I wanted to create a simple user interface.

-First of all, I need to work out how the users would interact with the app and how the system would respond.
+First of all, I needed to work out how the users would interact with the app and how the system would respond.
 To do this, I designed a simple user journey based on my proto-persona Scott.

 ![Diagram of the User Journey](https://sarahmurphy86.github.io/assets/user_journey.png)